 It’s impossible to give a definitive answer because of two main variables:

+- The working speed of the editor.
 Different editors will naturally work at different speeds.
-This might be down to a number of things, including how thoroughly they do their job, to the effectiveness of the tactics and software they use to assist their work.
+This might be down to a number of things, including how thoroughly they do their job to the effectiveness of the tactics and software they use to assist their work.
 But also, people are just different and work at different paces.

+- The shape of the manuscript.
 If a manuscript needs a lot of work, it will take more time to edit.
 This is out of the editor’s hands – but luckily for you, you can do something about this.
 Because many editors quote based on how long it will take them to do the work, it’s in your financial interest to hand over your manuscript in the best possible shape you can make it.
-(Tip: When you sign up to Liminal Letters, I’ll email you my ‘Self-Editing Your Novel’ guide to help you do this.)

 Keeping in mind why and how editing speeds can vary, there is some rough guidance available on how long different editing services can be expected to take.

-Personally, I’ve found I can edit between 1,000 and 3,000 words per hour (editing fiction), but this depends on the level of editing needed.
-Other freelancers I’ve spoken to report similar rates.
+Personally, I’ve found I can line and copy-edit between 1,000 and 3,000 words per hour (of fiction), but this depends on the depth of editing needed.
+Other freelancers I’ve spoken to report similar speeds.

-The following information is taken from The Editorial Freelance Association’s website (accessed 13/01/15) to give you a very rough indicator of editing speeds.
-Note: one page is 250 words double spaced.
+The following information is taken from the Editorial Freelance Association’s website to give you a very rough indicator of editing speeds.
+Note: one page is generally considered 250 words, double spaced.